-Community Plan 'Connected' Corporate Plan 2018-2023 Annual Departmental Business Plans Customer Care Strategy and Action Plan Medium Term Recovery Plan Performance Management Framework Managing Attendance Policy Get Moving ABC Framework (2020 - 2030)
+Community Plan 'Connected' Corporate Plan 2018-2023 Departmental Annual Business Plans Customer Care Strategy and Action Plan

 The Performance Improvement Plan sits within a corporate planning framework, which guides our strategic planning process and service delivery arrangements.
-Whilst this plan focuses mainly on key Performance Improvement Objectives, we are still seeking to bring about improvement in other areas of service delivery.
-Planned improvements in our day-to-day business are set out in our other Strategies and Departmental Business Plans.
+Whilst this plan focuses specifically on key Performance Improvement Objectives, we are still seeking to bring about improvement in other areas of service delivery.
+Planned improvements in our day-to-day business are set out in our Strategies and Departmental Business Plans.